Dr Sophie Jones

 Research Interests

-My research looks broadly at the relationship between the politics of the body and post-1945 US literature and visual culture.
-My first monograph, The Reproductive Politics of American Literature and Film, 1959-1973, is under contract with Edinburgh University Press in the ‘Modern American Literature and the New Twentieth Century’ series.
-The book explores how writers and filmmakers of the long 1960s—including Lorraine Hansberry, Stan Brakhage, and Sylvia Plath—developed a politics of reproduction that drew together the term’s cultural and biological senses.
+My research looks broadly at the relationship between the politics of the body and post-1945 literature and visual culture.
+My first monograph, The Reproductive Politics of American Literature and Film, 1959-1973, is forthcoming with Edinburgh University Press.
+The book explores how writers and filmmakers of the long 1960s—including Lorraine Hansberry, Stan Brakhage, and Sylvia Plath—developed a politics of reproduction that emphasises cultural and biological contingency.

 My research has been funded by the AHRC and the Wellcome Trust.